 It is the policy of the Board of Equalization (BOE) that information which can be identified with a particular person ("personally identifiable information") is only obtained through lawful means and that the collection, use, retention, disclosure, and destruction of such information is in compliance with state privacy laws.

-Personally identifiable information is collected by the BOE for purposes of administering the tax and fee programs set forth in the Revenue and Taxation Code.
+Personally identifiable information is collected by the BOE for purposes of administering the tax programs set forth in the Revenue and Taxation Code.
 Personally identifiable information regarding BOE employees is also collected, for purposes of personnel administration.
 When the BOE collects personally identifiable information, it provides the notice required by Civil Code section 1798.17 of the Information Practices Act which includes the purposes for which the information will be used.
 Any personally identifiable information that is collected must be relevant to the purpose for which it is collected.